 EMPOWERING SURVIVORS, STRENGTHENING COMMUNITIES, AND GIVING HOPE

-To empower survivors, strengthen communities, and give hope by providing essential rehab, exercise, and skills training to people living with physical disabilities, year-round and at a deeply affordable price.
+At Moving With Hope, we empower survivors, strengthen communities, and give hope.
+We do this by providing essential rehab, exercise, and skills training to people living with physical disabilities, year-round, and at a very affordable price.

 Our core values help us make decisions, always with our clients at the front and center.